andrepucas/lp2_4XGame_p2_2022/README.md

 and Content Size Fitter components, boosting performance by reducing automatic component calls.

-New in this phase, its now displayed the total number of map resources at the top of the screen.
+New in this phase, it's now displayed the total number of map resources at the top of the screen.
 Each of these counters is instantiated when the map is generated, one for each possible preset resource.
 This means that even if resources are added or removed from the game, the counters above will adjust themselves